- Western Australian cancer statistics

 For more information about lung cancer statistics, see our Western Australian Lung Cancer Statistics factsheet (pdf 356kb).

-- Prostate cancer is the most common cancer for males and the third most common cause of male cancer death, after lung and bowel cancer.
+- Prostate cancer is the most common cancer for males and the second most common cause of male cancer death, after lung cancer.

 For more information about prostate cancer statistics, see our Western Australian Prostate Cancer Statistics factsheet (pdf 330kb).